The hockey-stick conjecture for activated random walk

 \begin{prop}[Proposition 5.16]\thlabel{prop:greedy.path} Let $(0,0)_0=(r_0,s_0)_0\to(r_1,s_1)_1\to\cdots$ be the $k$-greedy infection path.
 There exist constants $C,c$ depending only on $\lambda$ and $k$ such that for all $n$ and all $t\geq 5$,

 \end{prop}

-\begin{lemma}[Lemma~2.3]\thlabel{lem:lap} Let $u$ be the true odometer stabilizing finite $V\subseteq\ZZ$ with given instructions and initial configuration with no sleeping particles.
-Let $u'$ be an odometer on $\ZZ$ that is weakly stable on $V$ for the same instructions and initial configuration.
+\begin{lemma}[Special case of Lemma~2.3, the least-action principle]\thlabel{lem:lap} Let $u$ be the true odometer stabilizing finite $V\subseteq\ZZ$ with given instructions and initial configuration with no sleeping particles.
+Let $u'$ be an odometer on $\ZZ$ that is stable on $V$ for the same instructions and initial configuration.
 Then

 for all $v\in V$. \end{lemma}